git-for-windows/git-for-windows.github.io/content/how-to-participate.md

 ## Add documentation

 A lot of documentation wants to be written, still.
-A good place is [the Git for Windows wiki](https://github.com/git-for-windows/git/wiki).
+A good place is [Git for Windows' home page](https://github.com/git-for-windows/git-for-windows.github.io).
 Tutorials, step by step instructions and general background information, etc. Even just keep the links up to date and reporting inconsistencies is helpful.

 ## Fix bugs or add features in the Git code itself